pbklink/motif-core/etc/motif-core.api.md

     export function initialise(): void;
     // (undocumented)
     export function tryNameToId(name: string): MarketBoardId | undefined;
 }

+// Warning: (ae-missing-release-tag) "MarketBoardFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MarketBoardFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface MarketBoardFieldOverlapsScanCondition extends OverlapsFieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.MarketBoardFieldOverlaps;
+    // (undocumented)
+    readonly values: MarketBoardId[];
+}

+// @public (undocumented)
+export namespace MarketBoardFieldOverlapsScanCondition {
+    // (undocumented)
+    export function isEqual(left: MarketBoardFieldOverlapsScanCondition, right: MarketBoardFieldOverlapsScanCondition): boolean;
+}

 // Warning: (ae-missing-release-tag) "MarketBoardId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)